-The effects of water quality impairments on freshwater mussels is well studied (Naimo 1995, entire; Havlik and Marking 1987, entire; Milam et al. 2005, entire; Markick 2017, entire).
+The effects of water quality impairments on freshwater mussels is well studied (Naimo 1995, entire; Havlik and Marking 1987, entire; Milam et al. 2005, entire; Markich 2017, entire).
 Contaminants, reduced dissolved oxygen levels, and increased temperatures are primary types of impairments that affect mussel survival, reproduction, and fitness.
 Freshwater mussels in their early life stages are among the most sensitive organisms to contaminants, but all life stages are vulnerable and can suffer from both acute and chronic effects (Augspurger et al. 2003, p.
 2569).
 Depending on the type and concentration, contaminants can cause mortality of or sublethal effects (e.g., reduced filtration efficiency, growth, and reproduction) on mussels at all life stages.

 In addition to contaminants, alterations in water chemistry, especially reduced dissolved oxygen levels and increased temperatures, can have negative impacts on mussels.
 Although juveniles tend to be more vulnerable, reduced dissolved oxygen levels can have lethal and sublethal impacts on mussels in all life stages.
 Mussels require oxygen for metabolism and when levels are low, normal functions and behaviors (e.g., ventilation, filtration, oxygen consumption, feeding, growth, and reproduction) are impaired.
 Below a certain level, mortality can occur.
 Lastly, increased water temperatures can impact mussel health.
-Young juveniles (less than 3 weeks old) are particularly sensitive, with upper and lower thermal limits 2 to 3 degrees Celsius (°C) higher or lower than juveniles 1 to 2 years older (Martin 2016, pp. 14-17).
+Young juveniles (less than 3 weeks old) are particularly sensitive, with upper and lower thermal limits 2 to 3 degrees Celsius (°C) higher or lower than juveniles 1 to $\bar{2}$ years older (Martin 2016, pp. 14-17).
 While drastic increases in temperatures beyond thermal tolerances can cause mortality, the most common negative effects of temperatures on mussels is caused by relatively minor increases that exacerbate impacts caused by other issues, such as contamination.
 For example, temperature increases impair physiological functions like immune response, filtration and excretion rates, oxygen consumption, and growth (Pandolfo et al. 2012, p.
 73).
 Temperature increases have been linked to increased respiration rates and have also been linked to increased toxicity of some metals, like copper (Rao and Khan 2000, pp. 176-177).

 In the Big Canoe Creek watershed, water quality impairments have historically impacted the Canoe Creek clubshell and continue to do so.
+Rapid habitat assessments conducted from

+2008-2013 found 24 of 34 sites to have suboptimal, marginal, or poor habitat and sedimentation and elevated nutrient levels were documented throughout the watershed.
+For further discussion on water quality impairments within the range of the Canoe Creek clubshell, see the species status assessment report (Service 2020, pp. 35-43).
 Historically, point source discharges and pesticide and herbicide applications were not well regulated.
 The Clean Water Act (CWA; 33 U.S.C.
 1251 et seq.) is the primary Federal law in the United States governing water pollution.
 A primary role of the CWA is to regulate the point source discharge of pollutants to surface waters through a permit process pursuant to the National Pollutant Discharge Elimination System (NPDES).
 The NPDES permit process may be delegated by the Environmental Protection Agency (EPA) to the States.
-In Alabama, this authority has been delegated to the Alabama Department of Environmental Management (ADEM).
+In Alabama, this authority has been delegated to the Alabama Department of Environmental Management.
+Currently, Alabama Department of Environmental Management requires that discharges not exceed state water quality standards or criteria.
+However, it has been found that organisms commonly used in toxicity testing for determining water quality criteria may be less sensitive to tested toxicants than some freshwater mussels (Wang et al. 2007).
+Because there is no information on the Canoe Creek clubshell's sensitivity to common pollutants, we are not sure whether Federal and State water quality parameters are protective for this